BlueBrain/hpcbench/docs/campaign.rst

       - HPCBENCH_CACHE

 * **cpu_numactl_0** benchmark needs the ``HPCBENCH_MCDRAM`` environment
-  to be defined for being executed.
+  variable to be defined for being executed.
 * **cpu_numactl_1** benchmark needs either ``HPCBENCH_MCDRAM`` or
   ``HPCBENCH_CACHE`` environment variables to defined for being executed.
 *  **disk** benchmark will be executed in all cases.

+.. _campaign-process:

 Process configuration reference
 -------------------------------